venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

-This is a ful automated install using expect tk script, please if you dont know how to runs the bach of the commands here check [How to use this guide](#how-to-use-this-guide) cos each empty line means "wait the outpot of the command just pre executed":
+This is a ful automated install using expect tk script, please if you dont know how to runs the bach of the commands here check [How to use this guide](#how-to-use-this-guide) cos each empty line means "wait the outpot of the command just pre executed".
+This part will install the FULL WEBMIN rerlease with all need tools for future modules:

 ```
 cat > /etc/apk/repositories << EOF